 What Triggers Hormonal Migraines in Women?

-medications of choice to stop a menstrual migraine are nonsteroidal
+Nonsteroidal anti-inflammatory medications (NSAIDs) are the medications of choice to stop a menstrual migraine.

 The NSAIDs most often used for menstrual migraines include:

-Other drugs that may be used are given by prescription only.
+Other drugs are given by prescription only.
+They include:

-Small doses of ergotamine drugs (including Bellergal-S, Cafergot,
+- Small doses of ergotamine drugs (Bellergal-S, Cafergot, Migranal)